david-abril/IntelliJ-Projects/README.md

 ###### 3) MapExercise.java - Week 5, Day 2, Assignment B: Use Maps & Map functions to create a program that takes user input (car model), checks it against the inventory, and tells the user if it is in stock and what make it is.

+###### 4) ArrayOps.java - Week 5, Day 3, Assignment 1) Write a program to sum all the values of a given Array in Java, 2) Find the output of the given code

+###### 5) IndexToPower.java - Week 5, Day 3, Assignment 3)Write a public static method called "toPower" that takes in as parameters two integers called size and power.